MarkKozel/CompOrgEText/docs/Introduction/Concepts/HardwareSoftware.md

 Computer Organization connects those to worlds, and explores how they work together to provide today's modern computer systems

-To look discuss the interface between Hardware and Software, we need to dive down into the lowest levels of the Computer Abstraction Layers.
+To discuss the interface between Hardware and Software, we need to dive down into the lowest levels of the Computer Abstraction Layers.
 We will learn how a 5-volt current becomes a bit of data, Why the timing of hardware is essential of digital data integrity, and How a set of electronic circuits can reliably manipulate bits into useful data

 ## Differences Between High-Level Programming Language and Assembly